/* Scenario metadata

 <h3>What happened</h3>

 <p>You arrived at AirVenture.
 You landed the airplane.
 You and Marc are safe.
-And on the way you stacked up a series of decisions — a missed pre-flight, some cockpit rust, procedural slips on the frequency — that did not, individually, break the trip.
-Collectively they put you much closer to breaking it than you realized in the moment.</p>
+And on the way you stacked up a series of small decisions that did not, individually, break the trip.
+Collectively they put you much closer to breaking it than it felt like at the time.</p>

 <h3>ADM analysis</h3>

 <p>This is the outcome the CFI community calls "success with a deficit."
-No bent metal, no violation letter, nothing to tell your spouse about over dinner — and, still, a flight that the honest after-action reveals was closer to the edge than it looked.
+No bent metal, no violation letter, nothing to tell your spouse about over dinner.
+And, still, a flight that the honest after-action reveals was closer to the edge than it looked.
 The accident chain at events like AirVenture is almost always a chain, not a single link.
 The pilots who make it through unscathed do not always make it through well.</p>

 <h3>What good judgment looks like here</h3>

 <p>The useful response to a "success with a deficit" flight is neither anxiety nor overcorrection.
-It is a debrief — written, specific, with calendar-committed follow-ups.
+It is a debrief: written, specific, with calendar-committed follow-ups.
 What do I drill before the next high-workload arrival?
 What do I pre-brief with a passenger?
 What am I rusty on that I lied to myself about?
 Humbled is the right word.
 Humbled is a posture, not a shame.</p>

 <h3>Key takeaway</h3>

-<p>If you walk away from a flight thinking "that could have gone worse," write down the specific things you want to do differently — and schedule a follow-up lesson before you forget.
+<p>If you walk away from a flight thinking "that could have gone worse," write down the specific things you want to do differently, and schedule a follow-up lesson before you forget.
 The quiet lessons fade fastest.</p>

 </div>